“Not forgiving is like swallowing rat poison and waiting for the rat to die.” (3)

 An unworthy manner would include:

-- Not forgiving others that have sinned against us while partaking of the Lord’s Supper
+- not forgiving others that have sinned against us while partaking of the Lord’s Supper, and

 Competition subtly weaves its way into our friendships whenever we think we have to earn God’s approval by our own will and effort.
 We start norm referencing (i.e., I am not perfect, but I am better than 90% of the Christians around me) (2 Corinthians 10:12).
 Fellow Christians then become competitors.
 We judge our Christianity based on our intentions but for others based on their performance.
 We exaggerate the weaknesses of others.
 We rationalize our weaknesses.
 (2)